Vata Season – Do’s and Don’ts

 - Mediation is an essential tool and a great way to find peace and can help to tame the overactive mind of a Vata.

 - Be cosy, and wear garments that are made with softer fabrics in either pastel shades or earth tones.

 - Make sure you stay warm and toasty at work and at home.
 Because Vata is a dry and cold Dosha, this can really make a big difference.
 Another important point is regarding drafts; because Vata’s are extra sensitive to moving air, it is best to steer clear of vents, fans or draft doors.

 - Make time for a quick massage in the morning and before bed.
 Almond and Sesame oil are both great oils for Vata to use.

 - Where foods are concerned, it is best to stay away from any uncooked or dry foods.
 Instead, eat fresh, warming foods that are sweet, salty or salty to taste.
 Some excellent examples are mung beans, avocados, quinoa, bananas, beets, carrots, pumpkins, rice, and asparagus.

-- Finally, drink lots of warming liquids.
+- Finally, start your mornings with tamra jal, and drink warming liquids throughout the day.
 Herbal teas and hot water can really help you to avoid any issues with dehydration.